Hygiene Measures

 Alternatives to automated reprocessing

-The HARTMANN SCIENCE CENTER in cooperation with Dr. Brill + Partner GmbH, Institute for Hygiene and Microbiology, has developed a method for reprocessing of transvaginal ultrasound probes based on wipe disinfection with Mikrobac® Virucidal Tissues [8].
+The HARTMANN SCIENCE CENTER, in cooperation with Dr. Brill + Partner GmbH, Institute for Hygiene and Microbiology, has developed a method for reprocessing of transvaginal ultrasound probes based on wipe disinfection with Mikrobac® Virucidal Tissues [9].
 This procedure allows for an effective reprocessing as soon as it is validated on-site and in accordance with the risk management of the facility.

 Responsibility of manufacturers

-The operator is responsible for the reprocessing of semi-critical medical devices; however, Prof. Martiny calls for more responsibility of the manufacturers by providing detailed instructions for reprocessing of the devices.
+The operator is responsible for the reprocessing of semi-critical medical devices; however, Prof. Martiny calls for more responsibility of the manufacturers by providing detailed instructions for the reprocessing of the devices.
 “Elaborated instructions for the following measures must be available: First use on site, preparation before cleaning, cleaning, disinfection, drying, inspection and maintenance, packaging, sterilisation, storage, and transport.”
-In the ISO17664 detailed requirements for this information supplied by the manufacturers are given.
+In the ISO 17664, detailed requirements for this information supplied by the manufacturers are given.

 In case of ambiguities, Prof. Martiny recommends disposable valves: “Using disposable valves is the safest measure for prevention of transmitting infections over using insufficiently reprocessed and thus potentially contaminated valves.
 By now, there are disposable valves for several types of endoscopes on the market.
 Their application saves time and can increase the efficacy of the reprocessing procedure as a whole.”